 A laboratory facility housing the IOSME also houses the Department of Public Safety, Agriculture & Land Stewardship, and the University of Iowa Hygienic Laboratory.
-It opened in March 2005 on the Des Moines Area Community College (DMACC) campus in Ankeny, Iowa.
+The facility opened in March 2005 on the Des Moines Area Community College (DMACC) campus in Ankeny, Iowa.
+The facility was designed for a capacity of performing up to 800 autopsies per year.

-The facility allows the IOSME to house both the office and the morgue in one building allowing the SME to maintain accreditation with the National Association of Medical Examiners, aiding recruitment of high quality workers and federal grant eligibility.
+The facility allows the IOSME to house both the office and the morgue in one building allowing the IOSME to maintain accreditation with the National Association of Medical Examiners, aiding recruitment of high-quality workers and federal grant eligibility.